Law Career Guide: Salary and Degree Info

 While in High School, take courses that will hone and develop your writing skills.
 Writing is a critical skill in the legal profession.
 Make sure that you get well-rounded course credits in high school, which will also prepare you for your college education.

 Enroll in classes that emphasize research and writing, especially persuasive and critical essays.
-As a law student and later on, as a legal professional, your work will revolve around communication.
+As a law student and, later on, as a legal professional, your work will revolve around communication.
 It is best that you invest in courses and activities that will boost your confidence in communicating with others.

 Aside from your undergraduate point average or GPA, your Law School Admission Test (LSAT) score can make or break your admission to any law school.
 Admission committees rely heavily on an applicant’s LSAT school.
-However, your LSAT score is only a part of the first of the two-step process in law school admission committees follow.
+However, your LSAT score is only a part of the first of the two-step process that law school admission committees follow.

 Initially, the committee will evaluate both your LSAT score and GPA.
 The assessment will be based on the school’s targeted median range of first-year students.
 The median range can go anywhere between the 25th and 75th percentile, depending on the school.